niklasnson/TDP002/README.md

-# python-class
+# TDP 002

-mina lösningar till labbar och egna projekt som är relaterade till TDP002 kursen vid LiU.
+My attemts and solves for the TDP002 Python course at LiU.